A refreshed WACSSO

 We debuted the new brand and our exciting new logo at WACSSO Annual Conference in August.

 Electorates revised again

 A review of WACSSO in 2015 recommended a number of changes to ensure the viability and effective running of the organisation into the future.
-Including a plan to revise the number of electorates down to 20 by 2020.
+This Included a plan to revise the number of electorates down to 20 by 2020.

 90 years of operation

 A year of celebration for WACSSO and P&Cs across the state.
 At the 2011 Annual Conference, WACSSO celebrated its 90th year of operation.
 David Forrester, WACSSO Life Member, spoke on the history of education and the important role of WACSSO.
 Mr Forrester, along with President, Kylie Catto, and Life Member, Betty Green, cut the cake in front of over 220 P&C delegates from around the state.
 Robert Fry, the longest serving President, was also awarded Life Membership for his dedication and commitment to the organisation.